|A tram in Shanghai during the 1920s.|

 Yet it was until 12 years later that all traces of the trams were wiped away from Shanghai’s ground.

 Tram Route 2 in Shanghai

 In the early 1970s, on each Saturday afternoon (except during the school holidays), one could witness a group of girls and boys at the station of Great Eight Temples (大八寺) jumping onto Tram Route 3 that ran between Hongkou Park and Pentagon Square (五角场) in the northeast of Shanghai.
-They were the students from the High School Affiliated to Jiaotong University, one of a handful of top prestigious boarding highs in Shanghai that only took in the students selected from primary schools all over Shanghai.
+They were the students from the High School Affiliated with Jiaotong University, one of a handful of top prestigious boarding highs in Shanghai that only took in students selected from primary schools all over Shanghai.

-By then the driver was no longer standing but sitting on a high stool, but the sound of bells was still produced by driver’s foot when the tram approaching a stop or when one or two pedestrians walked across the rails in front of the approaching tram, conductor lady was still punching a pole on tickets, the fare was still started at 3 fens, the exterior of trams was still painted in muted green, the rails under trams were still glistening in the sun, the carriage floors were still paved with timbers, the benches were still made of wood, the windows behind the benches could still be opened and closed at passengers’ will, the folding doors of the carriages were still made with metal bars and measured about a meter in height, the boys and the girls heading home once a week still loved to stand around the driver monitoring his navigating performance, and trams still progressed in a leisurely speed, rocking and swaying.
+By then the driver was no longer standing but sitting on a high stool, but the sound of bells was still produced by the driver’s foot when the tram approached a stop or when one or two pedestrians walked across the rails in front of the approaching tram, conductor lady was still punching a hole on tickets, the fare was still started at 3 fens, the exterior of trams was still painted in muted green, the rails under trams were still glistening in the sun, the carriage floors were still paved with timbers, the benches were still made of wood, the windows behind the benches could still be opened and closed at passengers’ will, the folding doors of the carriages were still made with metal bars and measured about a meter in height, the boys and the girls heading home once a week still loved to stand around the driver monitoring his navigating performance, and trams still progressed in a leisurely speed, rocking and swaying.

 Then on December 1, 1975, all the tinkling and jingling, all the swaying and swinging came to a full stop – Tram Route 3 was replaced by Bus Route 93.
 From that day on in the next thirty years plus, urban Shanghai had no more sight of rails no more sound of bells.